This is a free USPS practice test with sample questions and full answers, designed to give you a taste of the actual Postal exam.

 People tend not to like being warned, meaning that they may often choose answers that enable them to miss work without notifying a manager.
 However, this means that they tend to skip work sometimes without notification.

-Choosing answers A or B indicates that you don’t tend to miss work without informing your manager; this implies, therefore, that you would understand your managers if they warn you after only a few times.
+Choosing answers A or B indicates that you don’t tend to miss work without informing your manager; therefore, you would understand if they warned you after only a few missed work days.

 Answer A might be placating and radical, therefore we recommend choosing it if you haven’t chosen too many placating answers already.